Welcome to your new home

 Staircasing: what is it and how can I do it?

 necessary work including instructing an independent valuation.
-You will be required to pay all the costs associated with buying more of your home including
+You will be required to pay all of the costs associated with buying more of your home including

-valuations costs and legal costs.
+valuation costs and legal costs.

 Moving On